 Improvements in vehicles include brake lights at eye level, door crash bars, and many computer-assisted features.

 - Distinctive license plate marking for an alcohol offense.10

 - Bans on open containers in vehicles.11 (Not all states have these.)12

-- Tiered penalties based on BAC level.13 This is usual for speeding.
+- Tiered penalties based on BAC level.13 Typically used for speeding.

 - Restricted nighttime driving by young people.
 This appears to be effective in those states with such restrictions.14

 - Involve drivers in reporting drunk drivers.
 They can dial 911 on their cell phones.
 See Help Police Stop Drunken Drivers.

 - Educate prospective drivers on alcohol and driving.
 Then test knowledge on driver’s exams.